 - You feel sluggish throughout the day.

-There is a popular saying, "whatever finds its way up, must surely come down".
 Just as said earlier, when sugar finds its way into the bloodstream after consumption, it increases the amount of insulin in the blood which gives you a "high" feeling which later leaves you low when you must have used up the sugar.
 The body energy levels of the body is normal when the sugar levels are, so a high intake of sugar will lead to a wavy, unstable, high and low feel every time.
 It is best to balance your diet with protein and fiber.

 - Your skin won't stop breaking out.